Advertiser Disclosure

 Amex Platinum Card

-Please keep in mind that we abbreviate the benefits and protection descriptions and do not include every benefit/protection available on each card.
-You’ll want to review each card’s Guide to Benefits for terms, conditions, and full descriptions.
+Please keep in mind that we abbreviate the benefits and protection descriptions and do not include every benefit or protection available on each card.
+Review each card’s guide to benefits for terms, conditions, and full descriptions.

 Shopping Benefits and Protections